pinae/AI-Benchmark/README.md

 # AI-Benchmark
-Collection of neural Network models for benchmarking.
+Collection of neural network models for benchmarking.